 The decision to have this procedure can be a hard one to make.
 MFPR sometimes leads to infection or miscarriage of the remaining fetuses.
 Your doctor can help you weigh the risks of carrying multiple fetuses against the risks of having the procedure.
 You may want to discuss this decision with your family and a counselor or spiritual advisor.

 There are some simple ways to help yourself have a healthy multiple pregnancy.
 The best thing you can do is take care of yourself.
 The healthier you are, the healthier your babies will be.

 - Go to every doctor's appointment.

-- Eat healthy foods.
-Take in plenty of calories from foods rich in folic acid, iron, and calcium.
+Choose foods rich in folic acid, iron, and calcium.
 These nutrients are essential for the healthy growth of your babies.
 Breads, cereals, meats, milk, cheeses, fruits, and vegetables are all good choices.

-- Avoid caffeine.
+- Avoid or limit caffeine.

 - Avoid using any medicines, vitamins, or herbs unless your doctor says it's okay.

 If you need medicine, your doctor can tell you which ones are safe during pregnancy.

 - Talk to your doctor about what type and level of activity is safe for you.